microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 /bin/bash quick-start-kubespray.sh
 ```

-If there is any problem, please double check the environment requirements first.
+If there is any problem, please double-check the environment requirements first.
 Here we provide a requirement checker to help you verify:

 ``` bash
 /bin/bash requirement.sh -l config/layout.yaml -c config/config.yaml